Aim of Unit 16 Sales Development and Merchandising

 In this unit, it could be understood that different tools or techniques are needed within internal sales and merchandising.
 For that, the study would evaluate different aspects like internal merchandising, sales promotion and design considerations.
 In these aspects, various customer ergonomics, event ambience and environment regarding seating, heating, noise and lighting would be incorporated.
 Ranges of promotional functions, seasonal opportunities, sales materials, matching materials and internal signage would be verified.

 4 Be able to evaluate the role of staff in maximising sales

 Through this part, learners can be able to analyse different roles of event staff in developing sales and further profits.
 For that, few criteria such as operational design, training and several techniques in personal selling would be incorporated.
 In the selling techniques, aspects like up-selling opportunities, non-verbal communication, consumer needs, product knowledge and relationship between service and selling would be focused along with workflow and equipment, sales role, promotional training, rewards and incentives and program preparation for sales training.

 |Learning outcomes On successful completion of this unit a learner will:||Assessment criteria for pass The learner can:|

-This unit is closely linked with Unit 8: Marketing in Hospitality, exploring in more depth some of the theories and how to apply those to the licensed retail sector of the hospitality industry.
+This unit is closely linked with Unit 8 Marketing in Hospitality, Unit 11 Resource Management in Hospitality exploring in more depth some of the theories and how to apply those to the licensed retail sector of the hospitality industry.